-This Proxy Statement and the accompanying form of proxy are being furnished in connection with the solicitation, by the Board of Directors of Universal Stainless & Alloy Products, Inc., a Delaware corporation (the "Company"), of proxies to be voted at the Annual Meeting of stockholders to be held at the Southpointe Golf Club, Canonsburg, Pennsylvania 15317, on May 21, 1997, at 10 a.m., local time, and at any adjournment or adjournments thereof (the "Annual Meeting").
-The close of business on March 27, 1997, has been fixed as the record date for the determination of stockholders entitled to receive notice of and to vote at the Annual Meeting.
-At the close of business on March 27, 1997, the Company had outstanding 6,283,734 shares of Common Stock, \$.001 par value per share (the "Common Stock"), the holders of which are entitled to one vote per share.
+This Proxy Statement and the accompanying form of proxy are being furnished in connection with the solicitation by the Board of Directors of Universal Stainless & Alloy Products, Inc., a Delaware corporation (the "Company"), of proxies to be voted at the Annual Meeting of Stockholders to be held at the Southpointe Golf Club, Canonsburg, Pennsylvania 15317, on May 20, 1998, at 10:00 a.m., local time, and at any adjournment or adjournments thereof (the "Annual Meeting").
+The close of business on March 27, 1998, has been fixed as the record date for the determination of stockholders entitled to receive notice of and to vote at the Annual Meeting.
+At the close of business on March 27, 1998, the Company had outstanding 6,311,156 shares of Common Stock, \$.001 par value per share (the "Common Stock") and held by approximately 218 holders of record.
+The holders of Common Stock are entitled to one vote per share.
+This Proxy Statement and form of proxy will be first sent or given to the stockholders on or about April 15, 1998.

 The cost of solicitation of proxies in the accompanying form will be borne by the Company, including expenses incurred in connection with the preparation and mailing of the Proxy Statement.
-The solicitation will be by mail and may also be made personally and by telephone by Directors, officers and employees of the Company, without any compensation, other than their regular compensation as Directors, officers or employees.
+The solicitation will be by mail and may also be made personally and by telephone by directors, officers and employees of the Company, without any compensation, other than their regular compensation as directors, officers or employees.
 Arrangements will be made with brokerage houses, banks and other custodians, nominees and fiduciaries for the forwarding of solicitation material to the beneficial owners of the Common Stock, and the Company will reimburse them for reasonable out-of-pocket expenses incurred by them in connection therewith.